Purchase Transfer Station Permits

 Please follow this link to begin the online renewal process.
 If you have a new car since last year, please come to Town Hall to renew.

-The one year pilot Pay As You Throw (PAYT) Program ends on September 30th and will not continue at this time; however the Selectmen have issued a challenge for the community to increase recycling efforts in order to decrease household solid waste.
+The one year pilot Pay As You Throw (PAYT) Program ended and was not renewed for this permit cycle; however the Selectmen have issued a challenge for the community to increase recycling efforts in order to decrease household solid waste.
 For information on what you can do to recycle even more, get started here.
 A complete list of recycling that is accepted at the Transfer Station is available online.